 What Are Your Experiences?

-Personal branding is telling the story of you, in a relatable and professional layout.
+As mentioned previously, personal branding is telling your story in a relatable and professional format.
 In order to do so you need to figure out what experiences influenced you the most and in what way.
 Your experiences, good or bad, are what sculpted your personality, equipped you with skills, and created your passions.

 You can write down as many experiences as you can remember and how each one impacted you.
 A trip to Spain, for example, or a certain job, or even something traumatic, and so on.
 Another thing you could do is to cross reference your skills with your experiences.
 That way you can try to get a similar positive experience to enhance a certain trait or skill.